-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Obtaining an industry-recognized credential (IRC)-a license or certificate demonstrating competency in a particular field-can be transformative for such young people, providing an economic boost for the whole family that gives them hope for a better future and a way out of poverty.
-Studies also show that, compared to nonconcentrators, CTE concentrators are more likely to avoid poverty by remaining employed or participating in educational training programs-no matter what career path they choose after high school (Northern, 2022).
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness exploration opportunities improve the attitudes of young people about their career possibilities, motivating them to persevere."
+Research demonstrates that CTE programs prepare students for college and career readiness (Southern Regional Education Board, 2012; Neild et. al., 2013).CTE can enhance other valuable skills.
+Research shows that possessing "soft skills" like perseverance, grit, self-efficacy, work ethic, and conscientiousness can increase life outcomes for the identified students.
 We expect that the CTE Pathway Completion rate for EL, FY, and LI students will benefit; however, because we expect that all students will benefit, this action is provided on a school-wide basis.
-1.6 Action: Licensing to Provide Online College and Career Planning Need: A review of College and Career indicator for EL, FY, and LI students compared to the all-student group needs to be increased.
-Based on a local needs assessment, these student groups need to have access to academic, college and career exploration for post-secondary planning because they have less awareness of the options, and need more guidance to navigate and prepare for the post-secondary process.
-We aim to increase college and career exploration and postsecondary planning for EL, FY, and LI students.
+1.6 Action: Licensing to Provide Online College and Career Planning Need: A review of College and Career indicator for EL, FY, and LI students compared to the all- student group needs to be increased.
+Based on a local needs assessment, these student groups need to have access to academic, college and career exploration for post-secondary planning because they have less awareness of the options, and need more guidance to navigate and prepare for the post- secondary process.
+Educational partners stated that to support EL, FY, and LI students need to have opportunities and exposure to career possibilities to We aim to increase college and career exploration and postsecondary planning for EL, FY, and LI students.
 These groups need additional support to access academic, college, and career exploration for postsecondary planning.
 In addition, we have identified that these student groups need more guidance to navigate and prepare for the postsecondary process.
 Purchasing a license for Xello will provide a tool for EL, FY, and LI 6th-grade students in CUSD to explore college and career opportunities and learn about their post-secondary plans' requirements and how to access their goals.
+Beginning in Fall 2024, California Colleges (online platform) will be for EL, FY, and LI students (grades 7-12).
+California Colleges provides tools for college, career, and financial aid planning.
 College and Career Indicator (CCI) for EL, FY, LI and all students